Review by Stephen W. Hiemstra

 Following the work of Jacques Derrida, “deconstruction is a painstaking taking-apart, a peeling away of the various layers—historical, rhetorical, ideological—of distinctions, concepts, texts, and whole philosophies, whose aim is to expose the arbitrary linguistic nature of their original construction.”
 (52) Such analysis can yield new insights and interpretations or it can obscure the author and the intent of the author.
 Vanhoozer observes: “If there is no Author, then every interpretation is permitted.”
 (98)

-The Text.
 In postmodern thinking, texts and books are distinguished.
 Vanhoozer writes:

 “Whereas the book resembled an unchanging substance, the text is more like a field of shifting forces.
 Whereas the book can be studied as though it were a discrete object at some distance from the interpreting substance, the text only comes to light as it is observed from some distance from different points of view.”
 (105)